TonyCastill/sequelize-nodejs-curso/README.md

 }
 ```
 Check the [documentation](https://sequelize.org/docs/v6/getting-started/)
+# Project directory Tree
+## src/
+Where you can find all the JS files to run the application

+### database
+Connection to the database

+### routes
+Where we define server routes

+### controllers
+Functions, events or actions that will trigger the user accesses any route

+### models
+Data models to temporarily store data

 # First steps
 Now, we create a `src/` directory to store all JS files.
 We're gonna use app.js to create the API server with express, and index.js to boot up the application